kaffein/ng-darrrt-codelab/docs/step-3.md

   In our example, it invokes the generateName() method on the controller.
 * As `{{ctrl.label}}` shows, an Angular expression can refer to a getter.

-<em>{PENDING: Dart Editor wanred me about generateName, label, and inputIsNotEmpty not being
+<em>{PENDING: Dart Editor warned me about generateName, label, and inputIsNotEmpty not being
 defined in BadgeController.
 However, the app still ran fine.}</em>

 &rarr; Update data binding: replace `name` with `ctrl.name`.